staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 The development of this feature was possible, thanks to sponsoring by a interessted party.
 In addition Ondřej Mirtes provided excellent feedback and guidance during the development.

-If you are in need of a certain feature or bugfix in PHPStan, Rector or related tooling, feel free to [get in touch](https://staabm.github.io/2024/01/01/phpstan-customizing.html#get-in-touch).
+If you are in need of a certain feature or bugfix in PHPStan, Rector or related tooling, please [get in touch](https://staabm.github.io/2024/01/01/phpstan-customizing.html#get-in-touch).

 #### `@phpstan-require-extends` trait-example